-- Complete the two page form in the back of this book. - In the Science and HPE section circle your subject choice for each preference. - In the Electives section, please put a TICK ✓ in the Preference columns 4 to 9 beside the preference subject of your choice. - Student and parent/guardian to sign the form. - Return the form to the Student Desk no later than Friday 18 October 2019.
+- Complete the two page form in the back of this book. - In the Science and HPE section circle your subject choice for each preference. - In the Electives section, please put a TICK ✓ in the Preference columns 4 to 9 beside the preference subject of your choice. - Student and parent/caregiver to sign the form. - 1.
+Return the form to the Student Desk no later than Friday 12 August 2022.

-In selecting subjects for Year 10 in 2020, please be aware that you must select the number of subjects indicated in each selection box.
+In selecting subjects for Year 10 in 2023, please be aware that you must select the number of subjects indicated in each selection box.

 - In Preference 1 Science, all students select one subject.
 It is expected that most students will select the whole year subject Accelerated Science Semester 1 to provide the best preparation for senior subjects.
 In a small number of cases where a student really dislikes Science or struggles in the subject, the student may select the single semester course Standard Science. - In Preference 2 Science (continued), students who selected Accelerated Science Semester 1 must select Accelerated Science Semester 2.
 Students who selected Standard Science must select College Assembly in this section.
-Students who selected Accelerated Science Semester 2 will be allocated to College Assembly later. - In Preference 3 Health & Physical Education, all students select one HPE subject and two Reserve HPE subjects (in case that subject is unavailable due to a clash or insufficient enrolments). - Preferences 4 to 9.
-With the Elective Humanities, HPE, Languages, Arts and Technology Subjects, all students select six subjects and three reserves (in case that subject is unavailable due to a clash or insufficient enrolments).
-Give your highest preference to the subjects you want the most.
+Students who selected Accelerated Science Semester 2 will be allocated to College Assembly later. - In Preference 3 Health and Physical Education, all students select one HPE subject and two Reserve HPE subjects (in case that subject is unavailable due to a clash or insufficient enrolments). - In Elective Preferences 4 to 9 Elective Humanities, HPE, Languages, Arts and Technology Subjects please note that Certificate I in Hospitality is a yearlong subject and must be chosen as Preference 4 and 5 in the Elective Subject Preferences box.
+If choosing Certificate 1 in Hospitality you would then choose four additional elective subjects. - If not choosing Certificate I in Hospitality students must select six elective subjects and three reserves (in case that subject is unavailable due to a clash or insufficient enrolments)